Skip to Main Content

 Face-to-Face or Online Synchronous Instruction

-We strongly encourage you to contact us before or near the start of the semester, as time slots fill up quickly.
-Due to space limitations in the library, concurrent scheduling may not be possible, so please have a second choice of date ready just in case.
+We encourage you to contact us before or near the start of the semester, as workshop slots fill up quickly.
+Due to staffing and space limitations in the library, concurrent scheduling may not be possible, so please have a second choice of date ready just in case.

 • Multiple scheduling methods are available including: